Hill of Tarvit House

 Sir Robert Lorimer had just finished transforming Kellie Castle, ten miles to the west, so Sharp hired him to create a completely new, larger, and more fashionable mansion house.
 Lorimer retained the old service wings, but swept away the 17th century central block, replacing it with the Edwardian villa we see today.

 The interiors are pure Edwardian theatre, with beautiful furniture and elegant rooms made to show off the Sharp family's best pieces of art and furniture.
 There are paintings galore, French and Chippendale style furniture, and fine porcelain throughout.
 The best pieces of French furniture are in the Drawing Room, where you can see pieces made by Adam Weisweiler for the court of Louis XVI.
 There is Georgian plasterwork in the Dining Room, with English furniture, and a large Flemish tapestry hangs in the Main Hall.
 You can also get a glimpse of life 'below stairs' in the restored servant's areas.

 In a rather odd touch, the garden terrace overlooks a secluded 9 hole hickory golf club course, where you can recreate the experience of an Edwardian-style round of golf.

 The original Hill of Tarvit replaced the medieval tower house at Scotstarvit, about 1/2 mile away.
 The ornate 1627 fireplace from Scotstarvit Tower was removed to Hill of Tarvit House when the mansion was built, and can be seen in the Smoking Room.
 You can get keys to Scotstarvit from Hill of Tarvit during mansion opening hours.

 We asked for the keys to Scotstarvit Tower from the reception desk, and walked to the historic tower house.
-Its about a half mile walk, and took us 15 minutes each way, plus about 10-15 minutes to explore the tower itself.
+It is about a half mile walk and took us 15 minutes each way, plus about 10-15 minutes to explore the tower itself.